ericwindmill/flutter-by-example-www/content/lessons/dogs_app/setup_app/dog_model.md

 ---
-title: "App Scaffold and Data Model"
+title: "Data Model & HTTP"
 ---

 ### 1. Get to a Clean Slate

 All Flutter apps start with `main.dart`.
-Get rid of all the Counter app stuff:
+Get rid of all the Counter app stuff, and you'll end up with this:

 ```dart
 // main.dart